MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-troubleshoot.md

 ---
-title: Troubleshoot the AKS engine on Azure Stack Hub
+title: Troubleshoot AKS engine on Azure Stack Hub
-description: This article contains troubleshooting steps for the AKS engine on Azure Stack Hub.
+description: This article contains troubleshooting steps for AKS engine on Azure Stack Hub.
 author: sethmanheim

 ms.topic: article
-ms.date: 11/18/2020
+ms.date: 12/21/2022
 ms.author: sethm
 ms.reviewer: waltero
 ms.lastreviewed: 11/18/2020

-# Intent: As as an Azure Stack Hub developer, I want to fix the AKS engine so that can my cluster without incident.
+# Intent: As as an Azure Stack Hub developer, I want to fix AKS engine so that can my cluster without incident.
 # Keyword: Azure Stack Hub AKS engine error codes

 ---

-# Troubleshoot the AKS engine on Azure Stack Hub
+# Troubleshoot AKS engine on Azure Stack Hub

-You may find an issue when deploying or working with the AKS engine on Azure Stack Hub.
-This article looks at the steps to troubleshoot your deployment of the AKS engine.
+You may find an issue when deploying or working with AKS engine on Azure Stack Hub.
+This article looks at the steps to troubleshoot your deployment of AKS engine.
 Collect information about your AKS engine, collect Kubernetes logs, and review custom script extension error codes.
-You can also open a GitHub issue for the AKS engine.
+You can also open a GitHub issue for AKS engine.

-## Troubleshoot the AKS engine install
+## Troubleshoot AKS engine install

-If your previous installation steps failed, you can install the AKS engine using the GoFish package manager.
+If your previous installation steps failed, you can install AKS engine using the GoFish package manager.
 GoFish describes itself as a cross-platform Homebrew.

-You can find instructions for using GoFish to install the AKS engine at [Install the aks-engine command line tool](https://github.com/Azure/aks-engine/blob/master/docs/tutorials/quickstart.md#install-the-aks-engine-command-line-tool)
+You can find instructions for using GoFish to install AKS engine at [Install the aks-engine command line tool](https://github.com/Azure/aks-engine/blob/master/docs/tutorials/quickstart.md#install-the-aks-engine-command-line-tool)

 ## Collect node and cluster logs